OSGConnect/connectbook/start/software/software-overview.md

 hardware dependencies that must be met in order to run properly and 3.) the available binaries may not have been compiled with the feaures or configuration needed for your work.

-### Using Java JAR files

-Some programs may be available as Java JAR files which are compressed archives of Java class files.
-JAR files extremely portable and are ready to run as-is using Java.

 ## Install Your Own Software

 For some users it may be necessary or advantageuos to install their own software.
 This will be the case when